MS in Leadership, Concentration in Information Technology

 - Bill Gates

 Do you remember the first time you sat down at a computer?
-Most people probably don't.
-But you remember being fascinated that you could interact with a tool that gave you access to the world.
-You wanted to understand how all of that information was stored, how all of those images were created and how software could take bits of information and in less than the blink of an eye transform it into data that could help inform, persuade and make sound decisions.
-More than that, though, you realized that you could leverage your passion and interest to helps others make the best use of technology.
-You wanted to put the power of those programs to work solving problems and helping people to work smarter not harder.
-That's why combining your leadership talents with your technological facility is the perfect career match.
+Probably not, but you do remember being fascinated by your ability to interact with a tool that provides access to the larger world.
+You found yourself wondering how information and images were created and stored and how software could take bits of data and transform it into content that informs, persuades and helps people to make sound decisions.
+Beyond this, you knew you had the ability to leverage your passion and interest to help others get the most from technology.
+You strive to put the power of technology to work, solving problems and helping people to work smarter.
+That's why combining your leadership talents with your technological facility to pursue an accelerated online degree is the perfect match.

-With the increased pace of technological change, as well as growing organizational complexities, ensuring that IT remains effective in enabling organizational success is a key leadership challenge.
-Leading people to leverage the power of IT is increasingly important to an organization's future success.
+With the increased pace of technological change and growing organizational complexities, ensuring that information technology remains effective in enabling organizational success is a key leadership challenge.
+With the prevalence of technology use in the workspace, leading people to leverage the power of IT is increasingly important to an organization's success.

 - Long-term strategic thinking and planning